eslick/cl-langutils/README.md

 suspicious-word? ( word )
 ----------------------------------------------------------------------
 Input:

-A fixnum id for a word to test
+- word - A fixnum id for a word to test

 Output:
 A boolean representing whether this word has been labelled as fishy